-Check through this to identify any entries you don’t recognize.
-If there is an entry here that you don’t recognize or cannot identify, someone else may be using your Netflix account.
+Review this list for any entries you don’t recognize.
+If there is a title here that you don’t recognize, someone else may be using your Netflix account.
 For example, if you live in California and see that someone logged into your account from Wisconsin, chances are your account has been compromised.

-If you recognize the device or IP address as someone you know but who shouldn’t be using your account, a conversation may be in order.
+A conversation may be in order if you recognize the device or IP address as someone you know but who shouldn’t be using your account.
 Otherwise, just kick them out of your Netflix account and lock it down.

 Securing Your Netflix Account

-Once you determine that someone else is using your Netflix account without permission, it’s important that you take the steps to kick them off and secure your account.
+Once you determine that someone else is using your Netflix account without permission, you must kick them off and secure your account.